MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 > [!Note]
 > After you share a file and it appears in the Remote Assist HoloLens user's space, you cannot move, delete, or resize the file.

-**You can also share files with a Remote Assist mobile user.**
+**Share files with a Remote Assist mobile user**
 - From the Teams chat, select **Attach file** to share a file from OneDrive or your computer.
 When you share a file with a Remote Assist mobile user, it will be sent in the Remote Assist mobile text chat.

 To access the file after the call:
 - Any call participant can find the link to the file in the Teams chat.
 - During the call, the Remote Assist HoloLens user can save the file to their OneDrive by tapping the OneDrive icon in the top-right corner of the slate.
 The file is then automatically saved to a OneDrive folder called "HoloLens Received Files."

 ## Share your desktop or application window (with a Remote Assist HoloLens user only)

-You may want to share your desktop or application window with a Remote Assist user.
+You may want to share your desktop or application window with a Remote Assist HoloLens user.
 This is useful if you'd like to communicate information that's not captured in a file type that is supported by the file sharing feature (i.e. .jpg, .bmp, .png, .tif/.tiff, .pdf, and still .gif.).
 For example, you may want to share an instructional video that is playing in your browser, or a series of instructions embedded in a PowerPoint deck.

 To share your desktop or a running application: